jakemdrew/EducationDataNC/2018/School Datasets/README.md

 **Click on each of the notebook names below to preview the code using the [Nbviewer](nbviewer.jupyter.org).**

-* [**SchoolDataFiles2017.ipynb**](http://nbviewer.jupyter.org/github/jakemdrew/EducationDataNC/blob/master/2017/School%20Datasets/Source%20Code/SchoolDataFiles2017.ipynb) - Python code to create the Public School datasets.
+* [**SchoolDataFiles2018.ipynb**](https://nbviewer.jupyter.org/github/jakemdrew/EducationDataNC/blob/master/2018/School%20Datasets/Source%20Code/SchoolDataFiles2018.ipynb) - Python code to create the Public School datasets.
-* [**IRS_ZipCodeSIO_SchoolData2016.ipynb**](http://nbviewer.jupyter.org/github/jakemdrew/EducationDataNC/blob/master/2017/School%20Datasets/Source%20Code/IRS_ZipCodeSIO_SchoolData2016.ipynb) - Python code to create the IRS income tax datasets.
+* **IRS_ZipCodeSIO_SchoolData2017.ipynb** - This data will be added when released by the IRS.